iansinnott/browser-gopher/readme.md

 ## Project status

 Just started.
 Currently it extracts and stores all your browsing history in SQLite.
-You can search over all your browsing history, but full-text is not yet extracted.
+You can search over all your browsing history, but full-text is not yet extracted (it's in-progress on the [feat/fts branch](https://github.com/iansinnott/browser-gopher/tree/feat/fts)).

 ## Supported browsers